whitehaven/wild-harp-build/README.md

 ### Bench Tasks

-- [ ] bench test low RSSI for optimal ELRS rate
+- [ ] bench test ELRS for optimal ELRS rate
 - [ ] hot glue strain relief and mounts
-- [ ] repair wingtip tear
+- [ ] repair R wingtip tear
 - [ ] set up motor or other locator beep
-- [ ] work out VTX cooling
+- [ ] work out VTX cooling/configurability
+  - [ ] attach VTX_POWER to RC potentiometer to manually adjust
+  - [ ] ?engineer higher-flow nose cone

 ### Field Tests

 - [ ] establish stall and max speeds for autopilot and landing tuning
 - [ ] test terrain (may need to be live on field)

+## Future Directions

+- rebuild as VTOL for better landings